ctdk/goiardi/docs/installation.rst

                                 set <= 0, trimming is disabled.
 This behavior will change with the next major release.
                                 [$GOIARDI_INDEX_VAL_TRIM]
+    -y, --pprof-whitelist=      Address to allow to access /debug/pprof (in addition to localhost).
+Specify multiple times to allow more addresses. [$GOIARDI_PPROF_WHITELIST]
+        --purge-reports-after=  Time to purge old reports after, given in golang duration format (e.g. "720h").
+Default is not to purge them at all. [$GOIARDI_PURGE_REPORTS_AFTER]
+        --purge-status-after=   Time to purge old node statuses after, given in golang duration format (e.g. "720h").
+Default is not to purge them at all.
+                                [$GOIARDI_PURGE_STATUS_AFTER]

   MySQL connection options (requires --use-mysql):
         --mysql-username=       MySQL username [$GOIARDI_MYSQL_USERNAME]